Zeolite

 Zeolite calms the bowels and is therefore utilized for the alleviation of various gastrointestinal illnesses such as diarrhea or constipation.

-Often, we absorb heavy metals without even realizing it.
-Old lead pipes, unsafe drinking water while on holiday or high concentrations of mercury in seafood can burden our bodies and lead to a range of illnesses.
-Zeolite works as a detoxifier and can help protect the body against heavy metals, pesticides and other harmful substances.
+We often ingest heavy metals without realizing it.
+Unwashed fruits and vegetables, meat, old lead pipes, contaminated drinking water on holiday or high concentrations of mercury in seafood can put a strain on our bodies and lead to a number of diseases.
+Zeolite has a detoxifying effect and can protect your body against heavy metals.

-Why do we need help in coping with pollutants?
+Why do humans need help coping with pollutants?

-The healthy human body is normally able to metabolize toxins in food as well as toxins from the environment to a certain degree.
-However, certain pre-existing conditions - such as liver damage, allergies or gastro-intestinal diseases - can cause the body to lose its inner balance and no longer be able to cope easily with the breakdown of pollutants.
-Excessive intake of toxins or exposure to particularly toxic substances, such as heavy metals, also pushes the body to its limits: This leads to diseases and the storage of harmful substances in the organism.
+The healthy human body is normally able to independently metabolize toxins in food as well as toxins from the environment to a certain extent.
+However, certain pre-existing conditions – such as liver damage, allergies or gastrointestinal diseases – can cause the body to become unbalanced and no longer able to cope with the breakdown of harmful substances without problems.
+In the case of excessive intake of toxins or exposure to particularly toxic substances, such as heavy metals, the body also reaches its limits: diseases occur due to the overload of the organism.

-When pre-existing diseases are present, it is important to keep the organism as low as possible in pollutants.
-This can be achieved, for example, with a strictly controlled diet.
-But even with this, it is not really possible to keep potentially harmful substances, such as lead or cadmium, completely out of the body.
+In the presence of pre-existing conditions, it is important to keep the organism as low in pollutants as possible.
+This can be achieved, for example, through a strictly controlled diet, for example in the form of a special diet.
+But even with this, it is hardly possible to keep potentially harmful substances, such as lead or cadmium, completely away from the body.

 Relieving the liver - keep toxins away

-Among the substances that natural zeolite can selectively bind are heavy metals such as lead, mercury and cadmium as well as other potentially harmful substances such as aluminium, ammonium and histamine.
+Among the substances that natural zeolite can selectively bind are heavy metals such as lead, mercury and cadmium.

 Dangers from heavy metals in everyday life

-It is usually assumed that the risk of contracting heavy metal poisoning in Germany is relatively low in everyday life.
-Strict legal requirements convey the feeling that it is rather unlikely to come into contact with a dangerous dose of harmful substances.
+Normally, it is assumed that the risk of suffering from heavy metal poisoning in European countries is relatively low in everyday life.
+Strict legal requirements give the feeling that it is rather unlikely to come into contact with a dangerous dose of pollutants.
+However, the reality is different: In fact, almost everyone is exposed to some form of toxic substance on a daily basis.
+Heavy metals are often ingested directly through food without being noticed.

 What about lead, for example?
-In earlier times there was a lot of lead poisoning, as the heavy metal was present in everyday life in many places.
-In the meantime, however, the times when crockery and cutlery containing lead were used are over.
-In addition, lead-free petrol has established itself as the standard for several decades.
-Leaded stains are also avoided as far as possible.
+In earlier times, there were quite a few cases of lead poisoning, as the heavy metal was present in everyday life in several places.
+In the meantime, however, the days of using crockery and cutlery with lead content are over.
+In addition, unleaded gasoline has established itself as the standard for several decades.
+And paints mixed with lead are also avoided as much as possible.

-Nevertheless, lead can become a health hazard, for example if lead pipes have been used in a house and have not been replaced.
-It is also possible that old cups and spoons containing lead are still circulating (and even being used) in some households.
-In addition, it can also happen in individual cases that you come into contact with lead in your job, for example if you work with anti-rust paint.
-And last but not least, beauty care can also make people ill, for example when harmful lead has been used in ointments and creams to create a particularly light complexion.
+Nevertheless, lead can become a health hazard, for example if lead pipes have been installed in a house and they have not yet been replaced.
+It is also possible that in some households there are still old goblets and spoons circulating (and even being used) in which there are portions of lead.
+In addition, it can also happen in individual cases to come into contact with lead at work, for example when rust protection paint is handled.
+And last but not least, beauty care can also make you sick, for example if harmful lead has been used in ointments and creams, e.g. to create a particularly light complexion.

 What are the symptoms and dangers of lead poisoning?